GorillaStack/meteor-iron-router-gtm/README.md

 #### 4. Configure Google Analytics/Supported Plugins to pass the virtualPageURL

 Within your tag configuration, select 'more settings' and configure your 'fields to set', such that the `location` variable is set with your `virtualPageUrl`.
+We also export a variable `virtualHostname` with the same event, such that you can filter or set up exceptions based on the hostname (e.g. filter out localhost).

 ![configure fields to set](https://s3-ap-southeast-2.amazonaws.com/gorillastack-random-public/fields_to_set.png)